 Use the Meeks Method.
 Each egg will be wrapped in a long strip of bubble wrap and taped well.
 These long tubes are placed side by side on end in a box with bubble wrap and packaging all around them.
 You can find awesome pictures and a tutorial here: Meeks Method

 Whichever method you choose, you will want to mark the package as “fragile” and “this side up”.
 If the buyer chose to pick up the package, include “Hold for pickup.
 Call: xxx-xxx-xxx”.
 Also, attach the NPIP paperwork to the outside of the box if you have it.
 Ship it priority mail and also require a signature.

 After the Sale is Complete

 Immediately after the eggs have been shipped, email the buyer with the tracking information.

-If there does happen to be problems with an order or after hatching, remind them of your terms and conditions.
+If there do happen to be problems with an order or after hatching, remind them of your terms and conditions.
 Some sellers negotiate and offer to send more eggs for half the price and paid for shipping.
 Usually, this maintains good customer satisfaction.

 If at all possible ask your customers to send you pictures of their chicks after hatching and for a testimonial.
 Good recommendations are always useful for future business sales.